victorlitvinenko/caesar-cipher-cli/README.md

 node task1/my_caesar_cli --action encode --shift 7 --input plain.txt --output encoded.txt
 ```
 *encodes information from the **plain.txt** with a 7 characters shift and writes the result to the **encoded.txt***

+*If one of the files does not exist, an error will appear*